 Pamphlets (a number of which are braille versions of widely used materials) are available on the following topics: sexually transmitted diseases, birth control, menstruation, sex information for teenagers, sex education in the home, issues in sexuality for disabled persons, DES, and breast self-examination.
-Planned Parenthood of Humboldt County,

-Planned Parenthood of Humboldt County, 2316 Harrison, Eureka, CA 95501; write for price information.
+Planned Parenthood of Humboldt County, 2316 Harrison, Euroka, CA 95501; write for price information.